 In 2008 the inclusion of electronic stability control (ESC) became mandatory before a vehicle could achieve the maximum five stars.

 Cars built before this date may well have a five-star rating, but may not necessarily be fitted with ESC — so it pays to check.

-Ratings for 515 vehicles are on record, in a searchable, online database
+Ratings are on record, in a searchable, online database

 ANCAP crash tests new passenger and light commercial vehicles entering the Australian and New Zealand markets at its facility at Huntingwood, NSW, but also accepts crash data from related organisations like Euro NCAP to formulate ratings.